citahub/microscope/README.md

 Account Detail can be inspected via `from` and `to`.

-Data Detail can be inspected via `Hex` , if ABI files are uploaded, the ABI files can also be parsed into readable text and can be inspected via `Parameters`.
+Data Detail can be inspected via `Hex` , if ABI files are uploaded, then according to the ABI files the data can also be parsed into readable text and can be inspected via `Parameters`.

 ### Statisitcs